Drag000/AdsBook/README.md

 `POST` `/auth/login` with required properties username and password) - Login.
 Response with status 200 and object, containing user info and standard string token, that can be used for requests.

+*You need to send an authorized request for all endpoints below.*

-`GET` `/auth/logout/` including token - Loggout.
+`GET` `/auth/logout/` - Loggout.
 Response with status 200, "Successfully logged out.".

+`GET` `/auth/<int:pk>/details/` - Get User Details.
+Response with status 200 and object, containing user info.

+`POST` `/auth/<int:pk>/edit/` - Edit User Details.
+Response with status 200 and object, containing user info.

+`POST` `/auth/<int:pk>/change-password/` - Change User Password.
+Response with status 200 and object, containing user info.

+`DELTE` `/auth/<int:pk>/delete/` - Delete User profile.
+Returns an empty response with status 204.
+Response with status 200, "Password changed successfully."

 ### Ads app
 *You need to send an authorized request for all endpoints below.*